12Starlight/linux/software_management/software.md

 **`Note:`** This only update software installed via the package manager.
 It will not work for software compiled and installed manually.
 Therefore, *`always aim to install software from the repositories wherever possible.`*

+&nbsp;

+# **Installing Software**
+Installing software is a very easy task using the `apt` package manager.

+When you have found a package that you would like to install simply do:

+&nbsp; &nbsp; &nbsp; &nbsp; `sudo apt-get install <package name>`

+This will download and install the package, as well as any dependencies that are required in order to make the package function.

+Again, in order to install the most up to date version of the package, *`ensure that you have updated your cache prior to installing`* by executing `sudo apt-get update`.